hazelcast/hazelcast-go-client/README.md

 ---

+## Note

+The master branch is the development branch for the upcoming version 1 of the client.
+Version 1 is currently in alpha stage:

+* CODE IN THIS BRANCH IS IN NO WAY SUPPORTED FOR ANY PRODUCTION USE.
+* API IN THIS BRANCH CAN CHANGE IN BREAKING WAYS AT ANY TIME.

+Your feedback and contribution are appreciated!
+Join us at [Hazelcast Community Slack](https://hazelcastcommunity.slack.com/channels/go-client)

+---

 # Hazelcast Go Client

 Hazelcast is an open-source distributed in-memory data store and computation platform that provides a wide variety of distributed data structures and concurrency primitives.